 Department of Communication

-• The university newspaper (The Prairie) won 20 awards at the Texas Intercollegiate Press Association
+The university newspaper (The Prairie) and the university magazine (The Eternal Flame) earned 21 awards at the Texas Intercollegiate Association Conference.

-• The annual WTAMU Storytelling festival hosted internationally acclaimed teller Laura Simms in a series of performances, bringing in over 400 elementary school children from across the Panhandle.
+The annual WTAMU Storytelling Festival hosted Grammy Award Winner Bill Harley for the 2015 festival, bringing over 400 elementary school children from across the Panhandle to campus.

 Communication Studies major Cailey Crist was named WTAMU Women of the Year and Communication Graduate student Reid Copelin was named WTAMU Man of the Year.

 Dr. Cain was one of the hosts for Fulbright Scholar, Jin Nishikawa who spoke to students about nuclear waste management in the US, Japan, and Europe.

 Three Ad/PR majors, Katy Christy, Valeria Perez, and Natalia Molina were on the first, second and third place teams in the Houston Advertising competition.